 What to Expect

-Patients who come to Seattle Cancer Care Alliance (SCCA) will benefit from leading-edge treatments, improved outcomes of therapy, and strong cancer prevention programs created from decades of research.
+Patients treated by doctors from Seattle Cancer Care Alliance (SCCA) benefit from leading-edge treatments, improved treatment outcomes, and strong cancer-prevention programs created from decades of research.

 Where Will I Be Seen?